 - Become more productive and adept at academic task management

-- Develop self-advocacy skills, and learn how to make better use of campus resources
+- Learn how to make better use of campus resources

 - Become skilled in juggling the demands of college courses

-- Assess their readiness to transfer to their next college with new skill sets and enhanced self-understanding
+- Assess their readiness to return to their home college or transfer to their next college with new skill sets and enhanced self-understanding

 - EN1011: College-Level Writing